 INSURED patients will need to check that they are covered by their medical insurance in this unlikely event.

 Plantar fasciitis is a very common problem that will affect up to 10% of the population at some time during their life.
 It is typically associated with pain in the heel and often the arch area of the foot.

 We can see it in youngsters who are growing rapidly, particularly around the teenage years, through to the older person.
 Our view of the problem has changed over time as we used to think this was purely an inflammation of a dense band of tissue running from the heel to the forefoot.
 The band of tissue is very important in allowing the foot to work normally, particularly when changing from the foot loading phase of gait to the more active toe off.

 As part of our assessment of the problem we will take a thorough history of the pain duration and location and combine this with examination of the foot and footwear.
-Treatment will often depend on just how long the problem has been present, but may consist of appropriate exercises to undertake at home, supportive taping of the foot, advice on footwear, orthotic prescription and specific mobilisation techniques through to extracorporeal shockwave therapy and injection of corticosteroid.
-These latter two techniques however would NOT be undertaken without the need for further investigation through x-rays and ultrasonography.
+Treatment will often depend on just how long the problem has been present, but may consist of appropriate exercises to undertake at home, supportive taping of the foot, advice on footwear, orthotic prescription and specific mobilisation techniques through to injection of corticosteroid.
+The latter technique however would NOT be undertaken without the need for further investigation through x-rays and ultrasonography.

 This is a viral infection of the skin by the human papilloma virus.
 The same virus causes warts to appear on other parts of the body but on the foot, because we keep treading on the area of infection, the soft fleshy wart remains flush with the skin.